Shoulder Pain Paulina Hills, MO

 Paulina Hills, MO Shoulder Pain | Axes Physical Therapy

-A healthy shoulder is imperative to not only living our every day life, but to doing the things we love.
-At Axes, we focus on patient results for our Paulina Hills, MO clients by developing evidence-backed treatment plans based on your injury, pain level, age, and the activities you want to get back to.
+A well-functioning shoulder is important to not only living our every day life, but to doing the things we love.
+At Axes, we focus on patient results for Paulina Hills, MO people of all ages by creating proven treatment plans based on your injury, pain level, age, and the activities you want to get back to.
 Do not wait to get back to the things you love doing most and a pain-free life.
-Make an appointment online or reach out to our location nearest you.
+Schedule an appointment online or call the location nearest you.

 Services Offered